 I also got to have lunch with my good friend Lynn at Panera Bread.
 It was so nice to get together with her.
 We do not see each other often but when we do it is a lot of laughs and twice as many hugs.
 She is such a warm caring person who loves to laugh.
 A friend for the ages.

 Off to Minnesota

 With many hugs for Dave and the girls and a promise I will be back I headed off to Minnesota to pick up my daughter Katelyn who was visiting her fiancé.
 Up through Illinois and into Wisconson.
 I have been to Wisconson a couple of times and each time immensely enjoyed it.
 It is a beautiful state even in the late fall.
 I happened to stop at Wisconsin Dells.
-I do not think I have seen that many water parks.
-It looked like a children’s playground.
+I do not think I have seen that many water parks in one area before.
+It looked like a children’s playground everywhere.

 On through Wisconson into Minnesota.
 What a pretty state.
 With highways lined with trees and then miles of farmland it was a beautiful drive.

 One of the best things about traveling the highway and biways is the different landscapes you come across.
 Driving along the highway as I was enjoying the trees and the open land, every once in a while there would appear out of nowhere a large rock formation.
 Like a tree it looked like it just grew there.
 Getting closer to Winona Minnesota I started to notice something on the mountain ahead.
 A large home or a castle maybe.
 It seemed to jut up from the top through the trees.
 What is that??

 As I got closer there happened to be a Walmart close by so I pulled in to get a better look at what that was.
 It was a large rock formation like the ones I had seen on the side of the road.
 Wow it was huge.
 Strange how it looked as if the mountain had popped its top so to speak and a large rock just protruded up the middle.